samardzb/React.js-Geography-Trivia-UI/README.md

 # React.js-Geography-Trivia-UI
-An interactive geography quiz implemented using React.js.
+This is an interactive geography quiz implemented using React.js.

 This quiz will test some trivial geography knowledge by asking the user 10 random multiple choice geography related questions.